EverLand1/9300-8i_IT-Mode/README.md

 - mpt3x64.rom        :      UEFI BIOS OROM

 ## 2. Preparing the Adapter
 Here, you will put on the jumper pin as instructed by the tutorial.
-Do not remove it until it says so.
+Do not remove it until it says so, which should be at the end of #3.
 If you take the RAID controller off of the motherboard, you can also record the SAS Address of the controller.
 You can do this later, but if possible, I would recommend doing it now.

 ## 3. Booting the Server and Resetting the Adapter
 Here, boot into the system's UEFI shell.
 This can be done in one of two ways: